perceivelab/knowledge-discovery-course/index.md

 | AI project in Pytorch | 65% |
 | Theory test  | 35%  |

-# The theory test contains five multiple-choice questions and five essay questions.
-The total mark for the test is 30: 2 points for each correct "multiple-choice" question (-0.5 points for each wrong answer) and \textbf{maximum 4 points} for each essay question.
+The theory test contains five multiple-choice questions and five essay questions.
+The total mark for the test is 30: **2 points** for each correct "multiple-choice" question (**-0.5 points** for each wrong answer) and **maximum 4 points** for each essay question.

 ## STAFF